 Dai Wai received his A.B., cum laude, from Georgetown University and his J.D. from New York University School of Law.
 He is active in the Asian American Bar Association of New York, where he is a board member, Vice-Chair of the Judiciary Committee, and former Co-Chair of the Litigation Committee.
 He is also a Fellow of the New York City Bar Association Leadership Council on Legal Diversity, a member of the New York City Bar Association's Litigation Funding Working Group, and a member of the New York City Bar Association's Professional Ethics Committee.

 Tel: (212) 726-2648

-Director of Intellectual Property Strategies and General Counsel
+Director of Intellectual Property Investment Strategies and General Counsel